Pure Shores: Production and writing

 "Pure Shores" was written by All Saints group member Shaznay Lewis and producer William Orbit.
 Pete Tong, All Saints' A&R at the time, wanted the group to be a part of the soundtrack he was producing for Danny Boyle's film The Beach.
 Boyle, however, disliked the idea of having a pop group associated with his film.
 Tong then contacted Orbit and convinced Boyle to include All Saints on the basis that Orbit would produce the song.
-Orbit spent over two months tirelessly producing the song to the extent that he had "totally lost sight of its potential" and thought it was "a turd".
+Orbit spent over two months tirelessly producing the song, to the extent that he felt like he had "totally lost sight of its potential".
 Orbit and engineer Jake Davies used a Solid State Logic (SSL) 9000 J-series mixing console, Boxer 5 studio monitor, Sony 3348 digital multitrack recorder and the digital audio workstation Pro Tools.
 English mixing engineer Spike Stent mixed the song in his room at Olympic Studios in London using a SSL 4064 G-series console, Genelec monitor and Studer tape recorder.

 Lewis wrote "Pure Shores" based on Orbit's backing track, and a 40-second clip from the scene where co-stars Leonardo DiCaprio and Virginie Ledoyen swim underwater.
 She had previously read half of the 1996 novel on which the film was based.
 Regarding the writing process, Lewis said: "It was a case of 'watch this, be inspired, go off and give it a go'.
 They didn't really point me in any direction of how they wanted it to be lyrically.
 Being given a brief like that, they'd already painted the picture for me."
 Lewis originally wrote the lyrics during a flight to Los Angeles where she was going to work with Orbit on the song.
 However, after arriving at her hotel, she discovered that she lost the lyrics and had to rewrite them.
 As a result, some of lyrics changed in the rewritten version.
 Lewis came up with the title "Pure Shores" after writing the song.
 "I've never even thought that it isn't mentioned once in the actual song," she said.